 CHILDREN 15 months to 6 YEARS OLD:

-A child at least 15 months and walking is taught to swim with his face in the water and eyes open.
-He rolls over onto his back to rest and breathe.
-He then rotates back onto his stomach to continue swimming towards the edge of the pool and safety.
+A child at least 15 months and walking is taught to swim with his/her face in the water and eyes open.
+He/she rolls over onto his back to rest and breathe.
+He/she then rotates back onto his/her stomach to continue swimming towards the edge of the pool and safety.

 The Swim-Float-Swim program begins with teaching breath control and the skills to turn around in the water to secure the edge of the pool.
 Children learn correct swimming posture, movement through the water, the rollback-to-float as well as rotating to a face down position to continue to swim with face in the water and eyes open.
 This swim-float-swim sequence can be repeated until safety is reached.
 All students eventually practice their skills wearing a regular diaper (if not potty-trained), clothing, and shoes, because aquatic accidents can take place anywhere, anytime!